openshift/oauth2_proxy/README.md

 #### `--openshift-service-account=NAME`

 Will attempt to read the `--client-id` and `--client-secret` from the service account information injected by OpenShift.
 Uses the value of `/var/run/secrets/kubernetes.io/serviceaccount/namespace` to build the correct `--client-id`, and the contents of `/var/run/secrets/kubernetes.io/serviceaccount/token` as the `--client-secret`.

 #### `--openshift-ca`

 One or more paths to CA certificates that should be used when connecting to the OpenShift master.
 If none are provided, the proxy will default to using `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`.

+#### `--pass-project-headers`

+Will request the `user:list-projects` scope from OpenShift OAuth and will get list of projects that the user has access to and encode it in the session cookie.
+Note that if the list of projects changes in OpenShift after the user has logged into the oauth-proxy, the change will not be reflected in the header value until re-login.

+The list of projects will be accessible to upstream with the `X-Forwarded-Projects` header as well as `X-Auth-Request-Projects` if `--set-xauthrequest` is also set.

 ### Discovering the OAuth configuration of an OpenShift cluster